mandipf/dirty_data_project/task4/README.md

 Assumptions made about the data:

 - There are no duplicates (raters) across the three year data set;
 - Age range of people surveyed were 4 to 100.
 Anything outside this range was marked N/A;
--   Candy names within the free text columns were separated using full stops, commas or semi-colons;
+- Candy names within the others rated as joy/despair columns were separated using commas or semi-colons;
-- Any candy which had less than 10 entries is removed from the data set to remove any pattern errors when searching free text columns.
+- Any candy within the others rated as joy/despair columns which had less than 10 entries is removed from the data set to remove any pattern errors when searching free text columns.
+- "any full sized candy bar" removed from data set as too generic

+Task 4 was updated and the candy rating analysis was completely re-written.
+There were minor updates to the country and age cleaning sections.

 ------------------------------------------------------------------------

 ## Data cleaning

-The data cleaning scripts are located in the `data_cleaning_scripts` folder.
-There are two scripts within this folder:
+The data cleaning script is located in the `data_cleaning_scripts` folder.

--   The first uses the distinct column headers only for candy name (`candy_data_cleaning_without_text_field.R`);
--   The other also extracts candy data from the free text field for other candies described as joy, meh or despair (`candy_data_cleaning.R`).

-There are also three scripts within the sub folder `lists`.
-These contain lists of:
+There are also four other scripts within sub-folder `R scripts`:

+- An import function (`functions.R`);
--   Recognised candy names (`candy_names.R`);
+- Recognised candy names (`lookup_candy_approved_names.R`);
--   Alternative entries for certain candy used within the questionnaires (`alt_entry_names_for_candy.R`);
+- Alternative entries for certain candy used within the questionnaires (`lookup_candy_alt_names.R`);
--   Alternative entries for certain countries used within the questionnaires (`alt_entry_names_for_countries.R`).
+- Alternative entries for certain countries used within the questionnaires (`lookup_countries_alt_names.R`).

 The libraries required to run the data cleaning script are: